 Local time: 6:49 PM

 The 100 mile (33-hour cutoff) and 100 km (21-hour cutoff) events start Friday morning.
 The 100 km event is one of the few Western States 100 qualifiers in North America (WS requires you to finish under 21 hours).
+Note that 100 mile racers can earn a qualification if they finish 2 loops (107km) under 21 hours AND they finish the 100 mile race.
 The 50 km (actually closer to 54 km) will go Saturday morning with an 11-hour limit.